Tisha7353/You-Dont-Know-JS/scope-closures/ch8.md

 ### Namespaces (Stateless Grouping)

-If you group a set of related functions together, without data, then you don't really have the expected encapsulation a module implies.
+<mark>If you group a set of related functions together, without data</mark>, then you don't really have the expected encapsulation a module implies.
 The better term for this grouping of *stateless* functions is a namespace:

 ```js
 // namespace, not module